fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 }
 ```

-There can be an arbitrary amount of props and their values can be "hard coded" strings or results of Javascript expressions.
-If the value of the prop is achieved using Javascript it must be wrapped with curly braces.
+There can be an arbitrary amount of props and their values can be "hard coded" strings or results of JavaScript expressions.
+If the value of the prop is achieved using JavaScript it must be wrapped with curly braces.

 Let's modify the code so that the component <i>Hello</i> uses two props: